jagan93550/Genai_instant_project/README.md

 **Q7.
 How does the follow-up question mechanism work?**
 A: After scoring an answer, if `technical_score` is below `FOLLOW_UP_SCORE_THRESHOLD` (configurable in `config.py`) and the follow-up limit per question hasn't been used, `interview_engine._decide_next_action()` returns `"follow_up"`, and `generate_follow_up()` asks the LLM for one targeted question probing the specific weak answer.

-**Q8.
-How would you add voice support, since it's listed as a future enhancement?**
-A: The chat input already produces plain text that's passed to `engine.submit_answer(answer)`.
-Voice support only requires inserting a speech-to-text step (e.g., Whisper) before that call — no backend changes needed, which is precisely why the UI/backend separation matters.

-**Q9.
-What design pattern does `InterviewEngine` follow?**
-A: It acts as a **Facade/Orchestrator** — it hides the complexity of coordinating the database, LLM client, evaluator, and question bank behind a small, simple interface (`start()`, `get_next_question()`, `submit_answer()`, `finish()`) that the UI consumes.

-**Q10.
-How is prompt engineering used in this project?**
-A: `prompts/system_prompt.py` defines distinct system personas for the "Interviewer" and "Evaluator" roles, with explicit output-format constraints (strict JSON schema for evaluation) to make LLM output machine-parseable and consistent — a core prompt engineering technique for building reliable LLM-backed applications.